Configure Search Criteria

 "LABEL": "Change Me",

-"ARIA-LABEL": "Change Me",
+"ARIA_LABEL": "Change Me",

 "TOOLTIP": "Change Me"